rust-skia/depot_tools/ninjalog.README.md

 ## Why ninja log is collected? / How the collected logs are used?

-We (goma team) collect build logs to find slow build tasks that harm developer's productivity.
+We (Chrome Browser Build team) collect build logs to find slow build tasks that harm developer's productivity.
 Based on collected stats, we find the place/build tasks where we need to focus on.
 Also we use collected stats to track chrome build performance on developer's machine.
 We'll use this stats to measure how much we can/can't improve build performance on developer's machine.